snowman-repos/book/project_managers/README.md

 _Reading time ~ 45 minutes_

 Your role is the most important.
 Not everyone can handle this role, but given that it touches on every part of the project, it's something that every web professional should try at some point and indeed many have, with Project Managers usually having previously been designers and developers.
 You are responsible for making sure the rest of the production team can do their jobs smoothly, for making sure the project actually gets produced, and produced to the best of your team's abilities.
 You are the enabler.

+---

+When you transfer from the digital production side of things and become a Web Project Manager your whole world is changed forever.
+Even if at some stage you decide to venture back into production, you will be doing so with new commercial knowledge about the realities of running web projects and in some cases businesses themselves.

+Suddenly your priority balance shifts slightly away from code standards and is weighted more towards clients, budgets and schedules.
+Rather than having one or two things to work on at a time for solid periods, you have a million things to deal with and numerous key decisions to make on a daily, and sometimes even hourly, basis.

+As a Web Project Manager you are constantly being pulled in three directions by the client, your boss and your production team, and each of them want different things from you at all times – somehow you have to find a way to keep everyone reasonably happy at all times – this is where a Web Project Manager would sacrifice any pay rise in the world to have an understanding production team ploughing through the work!

+This means that when you’re pulling a developer off the work they’re on, breaking their flow, to fix a bug raised by a client, or you ask a designer to stick to a certain level of design so you can hit budget and schedule, the dream is to have production team members who fully appreciate the pressure you’re under and happily oblige.

+In most cases Web Project Managers completely understand the production team’s point of view and try to accommodate it where possible.
+We’ll try and organise their work into solid blocks, create task lists and test their work, but all these things have to be combined with our new pressure filled priorities, and sometimes it’s a bad mix.

+More than anything, Web Project Managers out there would just like a certain amount of understanding of this fact from production teams.
+For them to appreciate that as well as having pressures like cash flow, budgets, schedules and clients on their mind, they’re also are the one person who has the complete overview of the web project at all times and are making decisions based on that overview knowledge that’s ultimately best for the business and project.

+Sometimes these decisions can appear stupid, rash, akin to demanding low quality work, short sighted or naive, and in some cases they are!
+But as I’ve learnt over time, if a Web Project Manager seems to be a reasonably intelligent person who understands what the production teams are saying, the decision they make is probably the right one for the web project or agency overall, and if the production team continues to have a job and steady flow of web projects to work on, you can be sure the decisions made weren’t too bad at all.

+To all digital production teams out there, I’m pretty confident if you could spend just six months as a Web Project Manager your perspective of things would change too.
+You would find that when you’re pulled in lots of different directions on lots of different web projects you’re sometimes just too busy to provide the perfect brief, create all tasks as nice lists, insist on world-class quality code every time and have time to create accurate detailed functional specifications that leave not a single detail in the land of un-scoped or ambiguity…

+How do I know this?
+Because I really was once one of you, fighting for all things good and right in the world!!

+All we ask is you trust us.
+Our hearts are in the right place, we want the same things as you, but our priorities are weighted differently to yours.
+Surely there’s some happy place in the middle we can meet, and over time get to that place together by keeping our business healthy, steadily growing and profitable through a utopian mix of design masterpieces, technical wizardry and commercial realities…

+In the last two articles I’ve given just a few of the things Web Project Managers want more than money, but there are many more.
+However, the painful truth is getting all of these things is extremely unlikely and a little la la land given the real commercial world we live in.

+But, by being able to identify what these things are is the first step on the path to improving how you run web projects, how to interact and conduct yourself with your team members and superiors, and if you can improve things even slightly in all those areas, you’ll be well on your way to being a happier Web Project Manager!

+---

+## The Right Mindset

 You control chaos with a strong determined smile and a tenacious attitude that means stuff can get done.
 You're also squeezed in the middle of various departments and levels of seniority, being pulled in different directions, into different environments, despite everyone working towards the same goal - the project being delivered successfully.
 So yeah... it's stressful... but it can also reward you with the greatest sense of accomplishment as you know more than anyone how much work has gone into putting the project together.
 Many people fail to appreciate just how many hats you have to wear or what skill it takes to accomplish your role, yet they all look to you to be the fountain of knowledge, to give them direction, help resolve problems, and be the steady rock while everyone else crumbles.

 So how are you supposed you cope?
 It begins with honesty, trust, and integrity.
 No matter what you must stay calm and give everyone the cold hard facts throughout the lifecycle of each project.
 This will cement your position as a leader and will earn you respect from both the client or client manager as well as the rest of the production team.
 An environment of mutual respect is one that is much more condusive to a productive team and a truly excellent end product.
 There are many points in a project when you feel you may have to withhold or sugarcoat the truth.
 For example, explaining why a deliverable is late, telling a team member their work isn't up to scratch, or admitting that you yourself made a mistake.
 This will only serve to damage your relationships in the long-run, and your role is nothing if not dependent on solid relationships.
 It's always obvious when people are being false or obfuscatory.
 Telling the truth may hurt in the short term but it will help you build stronger relationships in the longterm.
 Once the client gets over their anger about the late delivery, they will at least know you have the courage to tell them bad news and will be more likely to trust what you tell them going forward.
 This is especially valuable for long-running projects.